codejohnson/piscan/pirepeat/README.md

 ## Arguments explained:
 **-i:**:INPUTFILE.
 The path to data filename</br>
 **-o:**:OUTPUTFILE.  the output file name for the final statistics.
 If the file exist, result is appended.
-Default is the name of the input file with sufix ""-data-rep.txt"</br>
+Default is the name of the input file with sufix ""-data-rep.txt". -o option can be ommited, and no file output is generated.</br>
 **-v** VERBOSE MODE.
 Allows you to se the progress every gigabyte of file processed.
 Default is Verbose</br>
 **-s:**:STARTPOSITION.
 Is the physical start position in the file.
 Normallally, first file of pi have the integer part 3, followed by a dot(.).
 You must ommit this using -s:2</br>
 **-min:**:MINIMUMREPETITIONS.
 Minimum size of repetition sequences to search and save in result file.
 Default value is 8</br>